Pensiero stupendo

 "Pensiero stupendo" (Italian for "Wonderful Thought") is a song written by Ivano Fossati (lyrics) and Oscar Prudente (music), and performed by Patty Pravo.

 The song's lyrics are a provocative description of a sexual ménage à trois.
 It was originally chosen to launch the French singer Jeanne Mas in the Italian market, but her version did not convince the RCA director Ennio Melis, who thought the song was more appropriate for Pravo.
 The track had been previously refused by Loredana Bertè.

 The track was the first single from Patty's 1978 album Miss Italia.
 The B-side of the 7" single was "Bello", a cover of Talking Heads' "Love → Building on Fire".
 The single turned out a major hit for the singer, peaking at no. 2 in May 1978, kept off the top spot for three consecutive weeks by the Bee Gees' "Stayin' Alive".
 It was the ninth best-selling single of the year and remains one of the biggest hits of Patty's career.

 Pravo re-recorded "Pensiero stupendo" in 1987 and 1990.
 In 1997, the song was a top 5 hit again, when a new, rockier version was released as a single to promote the concert album Bye Bye Patty.

+It is rumoured that pop queen Madonna has recorded a version of the song in 2025 as part of her sessions for her upcoming sequel album to Confessions on a Dance Floor.